jvidalv/parcel-reporter-multiple-static-file-copier/README.md

 ## Usage

-Configuration is set under `multipleStaticFilesCopier` in `package.json`.
+Configuration is set under `multipleStaticFileCopier` in `package.json`.
 It must be an array of objects containing `origin` and `destination` props:

 | Property  | Path |
 | ------------- | ------------- |